 Before you go all-in on sleep tests or surgery to diagnose and treat sleep apnea, make a dental appointment and talk to your DDS about your symptoms.
 Your dentist just might be your simplest solution for solving sleep apnea and getting better sleep.

 Both dental offices of DeJesus Dental Group have the proper staffing to help you evaluate your sleep apnea options.
-Our offices are in Stratford and Bridgeport where we see patients for a variety of dental needs.
+Our offices are in Shelton and Bridgeport where we see patients for a variety of dental needs.